realworldocaml/book/book/concurrent-programming/README.md

 or `Error exn` if `f` threw an exception before its return value became determined.

+::: {data-type=note}
-### Monitors
+##### Monitors

-`try_with` is a great way of handling exceptions in Async, but it's not the whole story.
+`try_with` is a useful tool for handling exceptions in Async, but it's not the whole story.
 All of Async's exception-handling mechanisms, `try_with` included, are built on top of Async's system of *monitors*, which are inspired by the error-handling mechanism in Erlang of the same name.
 Monitors are fairly low-level and are only occasionally used directly, but it's nonetheless worth understanding how they work. [monitors]{.idx}

 In Async, a monitor is a context that determines what to do when there is an unhandled exception.
 Every Async job runs within the context of some monitor,